Hariharan Pilla Happy Aanu: Soundtrack

 The music was composed by debutante Stephen Devassy, who took a sabbatical after working on this film.
 Newcomer Rajeev Alunkal wrote all the lyrics.
 Alunkal recalled in a 2015 interview that it was risky for a newcomer to pen all the lyrics and how the producer of the film, Johnny Sagarika, took that risk.

 Release and reception

 The film released shortly after Mohanlal's box office success Balettan (2003) and Jyothirmayi's Anyar (2003).
 The film released in November 2003 coinciding with Ramadan.
 Abhijath of The Hindu opined that "The film begins well, while in the second half, it loses tempo".
+A critic from Sify wrote that "There is not even one redeeming factor in this technically slipshod enterprise.
+At the end contrary to the title, you leave the theatre whining and totally unhappy!"
 To prevent piracy, the film was released in 50 centres.
 Sagarika dropped his shelved project Chakram with Mohanlal and Dileep after the film's failure.
 Mohanlal went on to play a similar role in Vamanapuram Bus Route (2004), which was almost removed from theatres due to the box office failure of this film.